Belarus Is Developing a National Multidimensional Poverty Index

 National MPI in Belarus

-In 2023, Belarus started developing the national MPI.
-First, UNDP and the National Statistics Committee (Belstat) reviewed best international practices, selected key indicators, and prepared their recommendations.
-A Scoping Study on Measuring Multidimensional Poverty in Eastern Europe and Central Asia suggests a set of 20 indicators for developing national MPIs in the region.
-The list of indicators in each specific country will be unique based economic, social and other characteristics.
-In Belarus, 11 indicators for measuring multidimensional poverty were selected, including access to vocational education, adverse environmental factors at the place of residence, employment, savings, debts, and internet access.
+In 2023, Belarus started developing its own national MPI.
+First, UNDP and the National Statistics Committee (Belstat) reviewed best international practices, selected key indicators, and prepared a set of recommendations.
+A Scoping Study on Measuring Multidimensional Poverty in Eastern Europe and Central Asia proposes a list of 20 indicators that may be instrumental in assessing poverty levels in the region.
+Each country makes an ultimate selection based on its unique economic and social characteristics.
+In Belarus, a total of 11 indicators was picked to measure multidimensional poverty, including access to vocational education, adverse environmental factors at the place of residence, employment, savings, debts, and Internet access.

-To explore international practices, UNDP facilitated the participation of Belstat's representatives in the High-Level Regional Workshop on Multidimensional Poverty Measurement in Istanbul and the Group of Experts Meeting on Measuring Poverty and Inequality in Geneva in 2023.
+To explore best international practices, in 2023 UNDP facilitated the participation of Belstat's representatives in the High-Level Regional Workshop on Multidimensional Poverty Measurement in Istanbul and the Group of Experts Meeting on Measuring Poverty and Inequality in Geneva.

 Results in 2024

-Based on UNDP proposals, in 2024, Belstat developed the national MPI methodology and conducted test calculations that demonstrated a relatively low level of multidimensional poverty in Belarus.
+Based on UNDP's proposals, Belstat developed the national MPI methodology and conducted test calculations that demonstrated a relatively low level of multidimensional poverty in Belarus.
 In 2023, 2.4% of the country's population was multidimensionally poor, which corresponds to the general trend of absolute poverty reduction in the country.

 In August 2024, UNDP assisted Belstat in presenting the methodological approaches to calculating the national MPIs at the Meeting of the Multidimensional Poverty Peer Network in Tashkent.
 In November 2024, the findings were discussed at the meeting of the Intersectoral Group for Monitoring and Evaluating the SDGs of the Council for Sustainable Development.